Lucia Stafford: Career

 Following her departure from the Bowerman Club, Stafford resumed training in Toronto with longtime coach Terry Radchenko.
 On January 28, 2023, Stafford broke the North American indoor record in the 1000 metres with a time of 2:33.75 at the Boston University John Thomas Terrier Classic in Boston.
 She moved to ninth on the world indoor all-time list.
 After narrowly missing the World Athletics Championship qualifying standard for the 1500 m at the 2023 Millrose Games, she cleared it with a personal best 4:02.03 at the USATF LA Grand Prix on May 27.
 Stafford finished 28th in the heats of the 1500 m at the 2023 World Athletics Championships, running a 4:05.21.
 She later described the heat as "probably the most physical race I've been in.
 When you're competing with the best in the world, there's no room for imperfection."

 She competed in the 1500 metres at the 2024 Summer Olympics in Paris in August 2024.

+In May 2026, Stafford ran a personal best 4:00.83 in the 1500 metres at the 2026 Meeting International Mohammed VI d'Athlétisme de Rabat.
+She placed fourth in the mile run at the 2026 Commonwealth Games in Scotland on 1 August.
+Competing in the mile at the 2026 World Athletics Road Running Championships in Copenhagen, Stafford ran to an eighth place finish in a road personal best of 4:29.51.